glisak/Rhetos-wiki/Prerequisites.md

-This article describes how to setup the development environment for developing applications with Rhetos framework.
+This article describes how to install and verify the prerequisites for developing applications with Rhetos framework.
+This is generally a standard C#/ASP.NET development environment.

 ## Install prerequisites